|

 Domaine universitaire du Pont de Bois,

-Villeneuve d'Ascq Cedex, Franc Brain Imaging
+Villeneuve d'Ascq Cedex, France

 Center, University of Frankfurt, Frankfurt, Germany

-Dept. of Psychology, Facoltà di Psicologia 1, Sapienza Università di Roma, Roma, Italy
+Dept of Psychology, Facoltà di Psicologia 1, Sapienza Università di Roma, Roma, Italy

 Cognitive Neuroscience